How to Create a PSR-4 Structure WordPress Plugin

 Setting up the autoloader in the plugin

-Armed with a composer autoloader, we can simply reference our autoloader in our plugin file.
+Armed with a composer autoloader, we can simply reference our autoloader in the plugin file.

 <?php